Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

         ]
         ```

-When write data to an Excel data node, the `ExcelDataNode.write()^` method can take several datatype as the input:
+When writing data to an Excel data node, the `ExcelDataNode.write()^` method can take several datatype as the input:

 - list, numpy array
 - dictionary, or list of dictionaries